nea/vertx-mod-cassandra-persistor/README.md

 *Note: Do not forget the keyspace (e.g. `FROM keyspace.table`), even if configured, as the raw statements are not altered in any way!
 And use `'` instead of `"` for strings.*

 #### Returns
-The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections.
+The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given).
+*Note: Value types are not fully interpreted but generally covered as numbers, strings or collections.
 Complex Types are not handled at the moment!*

 ### Prepared
-*Please use with care!*

     {
         "action": "prepared",